kkdai/nfa/README.md

 	var inputs []string
 	inputs = append(inputs, "a")
 	inputs = append(inputs, "b")
-	fmt.Println("If input a, b will go to final?", dfa.VerifyInputs(inputs) ) }
+	fmt.Println("If input a, b will go to final?", nfa.VerifyInputs(inputs) ) }

 ```